Building a modern business - Month 1 - Getting this started

 Now a lot of this probably borders on SEO, but I have tried optimisations with little to no users and to be honest, it all feels pointless.
 I need to get some eyeballs on the site and the only way to do this early on is by purchasing users.
 Once I have some real data I will probably use Google Analytics more effectively.

-The journey has started.
+The starting a business journey has begun.
 The task has been set.
-There was no doubt in my mind that the very beginning would result in nothing but failure in generating leads.
+There was no doubt in my mind that the very beginning of starting a business would result in nothing but failure in generating leads.
 However, there may be some vital information gathered in these early days.
 And in the spirit of marginal gains, if I get a positive result next time around, no matter how small, then a step forward has been made!